osohq/oso/docs/content/node/getting-started/quickstart/index.md

 ## Write an authorization policy
 Here is a typical policy, written in our declarative language, **Polar**.
-It lets any actor with the role `"user"` read a page, but only actors with the role `"admin"` can write to a page.
+It lets any actor with the role `"guest"` read a page, but only actors with the role `"admin"` can write to a page.

 We can load our example policy from a file with the extension `.polar`.